Skip to main content

 Set the Gateway and DNS entries as per your network configuration.

-You'll also want to edit /etc/network/interfaces because ens192 is configured there for DHCP.
+You'll also want to edit /etc/network/interfaces because the currently defined port is setup for DHCP.
 That's how you might have gotten to it via Webmin for instance.
-Edit the file to put a # before the 2 lines that have ens192 on them.
-Those 2 lines in the file will look like this after editing:
+Edit the file to put a # before the 2 lines including the defined port.
+Those 2 lines in the file will look like this after editing, again using the example above of ens160:

 # The primary network interface